Eric Ethridge

 Eric Ethridge is a Canadian country pop singer and songwriter.
-He was previously signed to Anthem Records, and has released one album Good with Me.
+He has released two albums Good with Me (2020) and Family First (2024), and has two gold-certified singles in Canada with "California" and "If You Met Me First".

 Early life

 Eric Ethridge was raised in Sarnia, Ontario and played football as a defensive end at the University of Western Ontario.
 Prior to pursuing a full-time career in music, Ethridge attended a chiropractic school in Toronto and worked as a chiropractor in Sarnia.

 Career

 Early career and self-titled EP

 In 2016, he won the Canadian Country Music Association's Discovery Award.

 In July 2018, he released his self-titled debut EP Eric Ethridge.
 The single "Liquor's Callin' the Shots" reached the top 30 of Canadian country radio.
 In August 2018, he won the Grand Prize in the 2018 Unsigned Only Music Competition for his song "Girl On Fire".

 In November 2018, Ethridge signed a worldwide recording and publishing deal with ole, who placed him on their label, Red Dot.
 Further singles from the EP included "Makin' Me Crazy", "California", and "If You Met Me First", the latter two of which were certified Gold by Music Canada.